Five Holy Wounds: Chaplet of the Five Wounds

 The "Chaplet of the Five Wounds" is a Passionist chaplet devoted to the Holy Wounds of Jesus, as a means to promote devotion to the Passion of Christ.

 The chaplet is due to Paul Aloysius, the sixth superior general of the Passionists.
 It was developed in Rome in 1821.
-A corona of the Five Wounds was approved by Pope Leo XII on 11 August 1823.
+A corona of the Five Wounds was approved by Pope Leo XII on August 11, 1823.
 It received a second approval in 1851.

 The devotion also honors the mystery of the risen Christ which has the marks of the Five Wounds.
 This chaplet has 25 beads, grouped into five sets.
 The Gloria Patri is said on each bead.
 At the end of each section of beads, a Hail Mary in honor of the sorrows of Mary is said.
 At the end of the chaplet, three additional Hail Marys are said in honor of her tears.
 The blessing of the beads is reserved to the Passionists.

 Chaplet of the Holy Wounds

-The Chaplet of the Holy Wounds (or "Holy Wounds Rosary") was first introduced at the beginning of the 20th century by Marie Martha Chambon (March 6, 1841 – March 21, 1907), a Roman Catholic Sister of the Monastery of the Visitation Order in Chambéry, France.
+The Chaplet of the Holy Wounds (or "Holy Wounds Rosary") was first introduced at the beginning of the 20th century by Sister Mary Martha Chambon (March 6, 1841 – March 21, 1907), a Roman Catholic nun of the Monastery of the Order of the Visitation of Holy Mary in Chambéry, France.

 Françoise Chambon was born March 6, 1841, to a poor farming family in the village of Croix Rouge, near Chambéry, in Savoy.
 Her first reported vision occurred when she was nine years old.
 As she was attending Good Friday services with her godmother, in the parish church of Lémenc, Françoise saw the crucified Jesus covered in wounds and blood.
 She said that later that year, when she received First Communion, she saw the baby Jesus, who told her, "Child, my favorite, so it will be every time you go to Holy Communion."
 She worked in the refectory at the boarding school.

-At the age of twenty-one, she joined the Monastery of the Visitation Order in Chambéry, France and was given her name Marie-Marthe.
+At the age of twenty-one, she joined the Monastery of the Visitation Order in Chambéry, France and was given her name Marie–Marthe.
 She died on March 21, 1907; the cause for her beatification was introduced in 1937.